djeada/Linux-Notes/notes/booting.md

 ### Hostname

-You may change the system hostname on a systemd-based operating system by manually changing /etc/hostname file or using:
+You may change the system hostname on a `SystemD`-based operating system by manually changing /etc/hostname file or using:

 ```bash
 hostnamectl set-hostname your_new_name